'My Whole Life Is On Hold': As Walmart Eliminates Greeters, A Dream In Limbo

 "He came in last night, he was so happy," says Haley Seagraves, whose family shares a house with Kelley.
 Her husband and Kelley became best friends after meeting through Walmart. "[Kelley] kept smiling, and I said, 'Why are you so happy?'
 And he was like, 'Because I love this job!' "

 Kelley is excited for stability.
-Though he's also already worrying about lining up rides for a new schedule.
-But he's grateful.
+Though he is also already worrying about lining up rides for a new schedule.
+But he is grateful.

 "Big weight lifted off my shoulders," he says, and laughs.
 "There ain't no boat for sale no more, that's for sure."